-CASL prohibits sending commercial electronic messages to an electronic address by means of a computer system located in Canada without the recipient's prior consent (opt in system).
-This prohibition covers all forms of telecommunication, including e-mail, instant messaging and telephone, and all forms of messages, including text, sound, voice or image.
-A "commercial electronic message" is one designed to encourage participation in a "commercial activity."
-It is important to note that an electronic message that contains a request for consent to send a commercial electronic message also constitutes a "commercial electronic message" prohibited by CASL.
+CASL prohibits sending commercial electronic messages (CEM) to an electronic address by means of a computer system located in Canada without the recipient's prior consent (opt-in system).
+This prohibition covers all forms of telecommunication, including e-mail, instant messaging, and telephone, as well as all forms of messages, including text, sound, voice or image.
+A CEM is one designed to encourage participation in a "commercial activity".
+It is important to note that an electronic message that contains a request for consent to send a CEM is also prohibited by CASL.

 Recipients' consent may be expressed or implied in certain situations.
-Implied consent is deemed to exist when there is an "existing business relationship" between the recipient and the sender, for instance the recipient's purchase or lease from the sender of a product, good or service within two years preceding the message.
-Implied consent can also arise where a contract is entered into between the recipient and the sender or the recipient accepts a business, investment or gaming application to the sender within a six-month period preceding the commercial electronic message.
-CASL also provides a few "limited" circumstances where consent would not be required prior to the sending of a commercial electronic message.
+Implied consent is deemed to exist when there is an "existing business relationship" between the recipient and the sender, for instance, the recipient's purchase or lease from the sender of a product, good or service within two years preceding the message.
+Implied consent can also arise where a contract is entered into between the recipient and the sender or where the recipient accepts a business, investment or gaming application to the sender within a six-month period preceding the commercial electronic message.
+CASL also provides a few "limited" circumstances where consent would not be required before sending a commercial electronic message.

-Once express or implied consent exists, any commercial electronic message has to contain an unsubscribe mechanism that allows the recipient to unsubscribe using the same electronic means by which the message was sent or, if impracticable, another electronic means by which an unsubscribe directive can be given.
+Once express or implied consent exists, any CEM has to contain an unsubscribe mechanism that allows the recipient to unsubscribe using the same electronic means by which the message was sent or, if impracticable, another electronic means by which an unsubscribe directive can be given.
 The message must also contain a link to a website or an electronic address accessible with a browser where the recipient can unsubscribe.
-Any commercial electronic message that fails to comply with this or other specified requirements violates the law as soon as transmission is initiated, whether or not the message is actually received.
+Any CEM that fails to comply with this or other specified requirements violates the law as soon as transmission is initiated whether or not the message is received.